 Loan to Value: – Relationship between the loan and purchase price.
 Take the loan amount and divide by the purchase price to calculate the LTV.

-Price per Unit/Door: – Take the price of the property and divide by the number of units.
-We like to use this formula to gauge the value of the property.
+Price per Unit/Door: – Calculation used determine general the price of a property.
+Take the price of the property and divide by the number of units.

-Private Mortgage Insurance: – Also known as PMI, it is insurance provided in case the borrower defaults.
-If your down payment is less than 20%, insurance may be required by the lender.
+Private Mortgage Insurance: – Also known as PMI, is insurance provided in case the borrower defaults.
+If your down payment is less than 20%, PMI may be required by the lender.

-Pro-forma: – This is a projection of what a property will produce in the future.
-Take this with a grain of salt.
-ALWAYS buy on actuals.
+Pro forma: – This is a projection of what a property will produce in the future.

 A: Newest, built within last 10 years, clean, amenities, less risk, white collar workers.
 More expensive and less cash return.